 ~ John Davis, Group Client Director, Infotools

 John’s observations have never rung truer.
 We are quite literally drowning in data.
 We have more consumer touchpoints tracked than ever: interactions with advertising and marketing outreach, shopping behaviors online and in-store, online reviews, social media chatter, and even offline conversations.
-Couple this with additional layers of business metrics such as distributions, sell-out and sell-in volumes, and even more traditional market research data and you have a complex web of information to make sense of before you can take action.
+Couple this with additional layers of business metrics such as distributions, sell-out, and sell-in volumes and even more traditional market research data and you have a complex web of information to make sense of before you can take action.

-In the face of all this data, achieving simplicity while communicating market research presentations and reports can be a huge challenge.
+In the face of all this data, achieving simplicity while communicating market research presentations and reports can be a considerable challenge.
 The tendency of most is to dump as much as possible on the audience.
 How many 100+ slides have you sat through in research presentations?
 How many management dashboards have you seen, overladen with metrics?
 Too many!